|Tim Roufs||extended search|

 In the blueberry field we harvested berries, and got a lot of them.
 How many we got all depended on how fast we picked, the size of the family picking, and whether or not the families worked together.
 Three or four small families working together as a group would have maybe two or three hundred quarts for their own use, plus some they'd get for trading purposes.
 Some of them were pretty good pickers.
 When I was picking with my mother in those days I wasn't the best picker or anything -- because my one hand was a little bit defective -- but we'd go out and get enough to eat anyhow.
 We got enough energy from that maple sugar, and out of nature and natural resources, for our system, our body, to go out and pick blueberries.
 We generally lived on fish, wild game, and the other natural resources.
 I imagined all the time that it was nature that gave us energy enough to pick blueberries.

 Most of us didn't have enough money to buy jars in those early days, so we dried most everything.
 Besides, dried berries were easier to carry around.
 And when you dry blueberries you don't have to put them in the freezer.
 I've told people about this many times.

 Blueberries dry up and shrink up pretty good too.
 A bushel of fresh blueberries will make only about three or four pounds of dried fruit.
-I could take a bushel of blueberries, and when it's dried, I don't believe I could get two gallons of dried berries out of that.
+I could take a bushel of blueberries, and when it's dried I don't believe I could get two gallons of dried berries out of that.
 That's the difference -- there's less to keep and it takes less room.

 Instead of raisins we used blueberries, in any way.
 We'd take and use the dried blueberries to make sauce.
-We'd wash them just like our other food, and put a handful, or two handsfull, in the kettle and cook them.
+We'd wash them just like our other food, and put a handful, or two handfulls, in the kettle and cook them.
 My mother would take less than a cupful to make a meal.
 A cupful of dried blueberries will make almost a half-gallon of sauce.
 They'd swell up as they were being boiled in the water, and they tasted just like fresh sauce.
 They have a good rich taste.
 Nothing's taken out.
 All the strength is still in those dried berries, just as it's in our jerk steak, maply sugar, and wild rice.
 You don't have to use much sugar with them either, because they're naturally sweet.

 We used blueberries with bread too.
-Later on we finally got wheat bread.
-Later on we had flour and we made bread by the fire.
+Later on we finally got wheat bread.(8) Later on we had flour and we made bread by the fire.
 We ate blueberries and maple syrup with that home campfire-bread.
-You dunk that bread in the syrup, you dunk it in the blueberries, and it is something.
+You dunk that bread in the syrup, you dunk it in the blueberries sauce, and it is something.
 We used blueberry sauce and maple syrup with the home-made bread as it came right out from the hot fire.
-And we used it with fried bread too.
-The women fried bannock, Indian donuts, before we had bleached flour bread.
+And we used it with fry bread too.
+The women fried bannock -- Indian donuts -- before we had bleached flour bread.
 You take that bannock when its warm, fresh, and you dunk it in the sauce of blueberries, dunk it in maple syrup, dunk it in any tallow or the grease of bear or pork, and you've really got yourself something substantial.